SuarezJazzy/Iris/README.md

 # Iris
-Employing multiclass Logistic Regression on the iris dataset with an accuracy score of 0.9473
+Employing various clssification algorithms of machine learning on the iris dataset.